2026 Best Online Cybersecurity Degrees

 Interested in finding low-tuition cybersecurity degrees?
 Explore our rankings of the most affordable online bachelor's in cybersecurity and most affordable online master's degrees in cybersecurity.

 Bachelor's degrees commonly feature 120 credit hours, with about half of all coursework in the major and the other half in general education requirements.
-Administrators typically market their bachelor's degrees as four-year programs, but most students actually take more than four years to finish for a variety of reasons.
+Administrators typically market their bachelor's degrees as four-year programs, but most students most often take more than four years to finish for a variety of reasons.

 A Bachelor of Science in Cybersecurity seeks to train thoughtful, ethical security professionals on how to learn new technology in a fast-changing threat environment.
 Most programs feature a general curriculum, but some schools include optional or required concentrations to help students tailor their studies.